fjames86/cerberus/README.md

 - [ ] Support cross-realm requests and tickets.
 - [ ] Need to support sub-session keys.
 At the moment it is assumed only the session key is available.
 - [ ] A persistent credential cache?
 Could use the serializer to write the tickets out to a file.
+- [ ] Support forwarding/forwarded TGTs.
+This is required to fully enable Single-Sign-On semantics, since it allows the application server to request tickets as if it were the client, effecitively forwarding the client's identity to the application server.
+- [ ] It is impossible to know for sure what the correct salt to use is when requesting a TGT because it may not be the default.
+We should therefore detect a KRB-ERROR-T (PREAUTH-FAILED) and inspect the data, this should include an ETYPE-INFO or ETYPE-INFO2 structure which contains the real salt.
+Maybe we can just provide a suitable restart?

 ## 7. Notes
 * Both the DER serializer and the encryption functions cons A LOT.